jure/mathtype_to_mathml/README.md

 # MathTypeToMathML

 This gem can be used to convert MathType equations from a binary format (e.g. embedded in Word documents) to an open MathML representation.
-It achieves that in several stages, first using the "mathtype" gem to convert from a binary to an XML form of MTEF, and second, using XSLTs to convert XML to MathML.
+It achieves that in several stages, first using the [`mathtype`](https://github.com/jure/mathtype) gem to convert from a binary to an XML form of MTEF, and second, using XSLTs to convert XML to MathML.

 ## Installation